mParticle/docs/src/pages/developers/sdk/web/media/index.md

 | pageEventToggle  | boolean | Should this log a page event?        |
 | mediaEventToggle | boolean | Should this log a media event?       |

-## Summary Events
+Now that you have an instance of a media session, you can process the session summary events: segment summary events, and ad events.
 Summary events are automated events that contain an accumulated record of what occured during a session, individual segments, and individual ads.

 ### Session Summary Events

 A Session Summary event tracks from when a `MediaSession` is initialized to when it's de-initialized or when `logMediaSessionEnd` is called.
-The more accurate and detailed developers are with `logPlay`, `logPause`, `logAdStart`, and other media events, the more accurate the summary data will be.
+The more accurate and detailed you are with `logPlay`, `logPause`, `logAdStart`, and other media events, the more accurate the summary data will be.

 The following table explains the different parts of the Session Summary event.